Max Buskohl: Post-DSDS

 Buskohl needed emergency surgery on his right arm after being attacked.
 Surgery saved his arm.
 However, it was unclear if his ring finger would be saved.

 RTL prevented Buskohl from performing on ProSieben.
 Deutschland sucht den Superstar candidates sign stricted contracts with RTL.
-Candidates must get permission to performe on other TV stations.
+Candidates must get permission to perform on other TV stations.

 Since appearing on DSDS, Buskohl has come out with two singles.
 He came out with "Here Without You" in 2007 and "You're Sixteen" in 2009.

 He also recorded a cover of "For What It's Worth" with his father Carl Carlton and Eric Burdon.
 His first solo album "Sidewalk Conversation" was released in late 2012.
 In 2013 he shared the stage with German singer Daniel Schuhmacher.